After quitting porn, a practical question often comes up: what happens with sex now?

 Porn conditions speed.
 Fast escalation, rapid novelty, quick resolution.
 Healthy sexuality often benefits from the opposite: slower pacing, more time in non-goal-oriented intimacy (touching, closeness, presence without a destination), and less pressure to reach a specific outcome.

-Slowing down gives your recalibrating brain time to respond to real stimuli.
-It also builds a sexual dynamic where both partners feel connected rather than performing.
+Slowing down gives sexual response more time to respond to real cues.
+It also builds a sexual dynamic where both partners can notice what feels connected without turning the moment into a performance.

 This is subtle but important.
 In active porn use, arousal and craving blend together.
 The urge to watch porn feels like sexual arousal, even when it's actually a dopamine-seeking habit triggered by boredom, stress, or loneliness.